johnnehrbass/CloudComputing/README.md

 * [Sign in to AWS educate](https://www.awseducate.com/signin/SiteLogin)
   * Click the `My Classrooms` Button
   * Click the blue `Go to classroom` button for Cloud Computing
-  * Click the yellow COntinue button
+  * Click the yellow Continue button
   * Click the blue `AWS Console` button

   This will launch the AWS console (may require two